DMVis/DMVis/README.md

 ## Documentation

 The documentation is written in markdown and rendered using [docsify](https://docsify.js.org/).
+You can check it out over [here](https://dmvis-docs.netlify.app/).
 To serve the documentation locally, run the following command:

 ```bash
 npm run docs
 ```

+## License

+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.